LaPorte County Parks

 Programs

 The programs can last an hour or longer, depending on the size of the group and the age of the students.
 Programs for larger groups may require some teacher led activities while half the group is working with a Naturalist.
+Programs can be done on any topic.
+Below are some examples.

 Time Needed:1 hour